LuyzaDomingos/starwarsAPI/README.md

 ### Documentation
-The api documentation was built using Swagger.
+The API documentation was built using Swagger.
 To use the documentation at the address: http://localhost:8081/swagger-ui.html#/ it is necessary that the program is running.

 # :hammer_and_pick: Tools and Tecnology
 The project was developed with the following tools and technologies.